waqarsaleem/research-intern-summer-19/solution-gryphus/README.md

 8. Persistence:

-Despite some difficulties due to not been programming in C++ in a long time, I still managed to complete the task.
+Despite some initial difficulties due to not been programming in C++ in a long time and internet connectivity issues, I still managed to complete the task in almost 3 to 3.5 hours.

 9. Ability to exercise good judgment in the absence of specific instructions: